spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   ``calwebb_spec3`` pipeline the parameter ``pipeline=3`` is set for ``cube_build``.

   - ``pipeline = 2`` sets up the rules for making ``calwebb_spec2`` pipeline type cubes.
 For NIRSpec data the default rules produce cubes with a single grating and filter and  with a linear wavelength dimension.
-For MIRI data the default rules produce a single IFU cube contains the two channels in the input data with a non-linear wavelength dimension.
+For MIRI data the default rules produce a single IFU cube containing the two channels in the input data with a non-linear wavelength dimension.
 In both cases,  the input filename  suffix ``cal`` is replaced with ``s3d``.

   - ``pipeline = 3`` setups up the results for making ``calwebb_spec3`` pipeline type cbes.
 For NIRSpec data